Noida Electronic City metro station

-The Noida Electronic City is a metro station on the Blue Line extension of the Delhi Metro, in the city of Noida in India.
+Noida Electronic City is a metro station on the Blue Line extension of the Delhi Metro, in the city of Noida in India.
 It lies on the east extreme end of Blue Line extension of the Delhi Metro.

-It is surrounded by several software companies and the institute Jaypee Institute Of Information Technology.
+It is surrounded by several software, BPO companies and the institute Jaypee Institute Of Information Technology.
 It serves the sub-cities of Indirapuram and Noida.

 History

 Construction work began in 2015 and was completed by March 2019.
 Prime Minister Narendra Modi inaugurated the section on 9 March 2019.